Gathering of non-wood forest products — Strategic Scorecard

 -

-LI01Logistical Friction & Displacement Cost 4View LI01 attribute detailsLogistics represent a primary barrier for NWFP profitability due to high 'first-mile' costs in remote harvesting regions.
+LI01Logistical Friction & Displacement Cost 2 solutions 4View LI01 attribute detailsLogistics represent a primary barrier for NWFP profitability due to high 'first-mile' costs in remote harvesting regions.
 Because products are typically sourced from low-density forest areas, the need for decentralized consolidation creates significant margin pressure.

 - Metric: Logistical overhead accounts for 20% to 30% of total value in fragmented supply chains.